Echo State Networks for Spatio-Temporal Area-Level Data: Introduction

 A widely used method for handling such datasets is Dynamic Linear Models (DLM), a versatile class of models designed for nonstationary time series that can incorporate various temporal components, such as trend and seasonality \citep{west2006bayesian, prado2010time, dlm_book, dlm_r}.
 However, DLMs are primarily suited for short-lead forecasting.
 A significant drawback is that they often require substantial computational resources and may encounter numerical issues when applied to large datasets or complex geometries \citep{mcdermott2017ensemble, mcdermott2019deep}.
 Additionally, the modeling process involves making subjective decisions about which state components to include, adding complexity to the model specification.

 Recent developments in machine learning and deep learning bring new opportunities in modeling statistical time series.
-Recurrent Neural Networks (RNN) are highly flexible models capable of capturing complex dynamic patterns through recursive connections between and within neurons \citep{rumelhart1986learning, hochreiter1997long}.
+For example, \citet{eliwa2024optimal} uses the adaptive network-based fuzzy inference system to predict gasoline price. \citet{hassan2024optimizing} uses language models to automatically predict diseases from their symptoms.
+Among all machine learning models, Recurrent Neural Networks (RNN) are highly flexible models capable of capturing complex dynamic patterns through recursive connections between and within neurons \citep{rumelhart1986learning, hochreiter1997long}.
 The Echo State Network (ESN) is a specialized type of RNN that efficiently reduces computational requirements by randomly sampling most parameters rather than learning them from data.
 ESNs have demonstrated success in various statistical time series tasks \citep{jaeger2002adaptive, lukovsevivcius2012practical}.
-For instance, \citet{mcdermott2017ensemble, bonas2024calibrated} employed ESNs to forecast Pacific sea surface temperature, \citet{mcdermott2019deep} applied ESNs for soil moisture forecasting, \citet{yoo2023using} utilized ESNs to model wildfire front propagation, and \citet{grieshop2024echo} embedded ESNs within a Bayesian hierarchical model to forecast the spread of raccoon rabies.
+For instance, \citet{mcdermott2017ensemble, bonas2024calibrated} employed ESNs to forecast Pacific sea surface temperature, \citet{mcdermott2019deep} applied ESNs for soil moisture forecasting, \citet{yoo2023using} utilized ESNs to model wildfire front propagation, and \citet{grieshop2024echo} embedded ESNs within a Bayesian hierarchical model to forecast the spread of raccoon rabies. \citet{wang2025hierarchical} extended ESNs to accommodate count data and applied them to forecast the number of graduate students across universities in the United States.
 In such applications, spatio-temporal data is often treated as a multivariate time series, with all spatial locations considered as multiple responses, or transformed using empirical orthogonal functions (EOF), with ESN applied to model the EOF coefficients.
 This approach commonly involves selecting a number of EOFs to retain, which can be determined using the elbow method, setting a threshold for the percentage of variance explained, or by comparing the singular values with those obtained from equivalent uncorrelated data \citep{hastie2009elements}.
 However, this general approach may result in the loss of essential information during the dimension reduction process, potentially leading to reduced forecasting performance.